unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-2/lesson-2_Mint Function.md

     uint256 public maxTokenIds = 4;
 ```

 `price` sets the price for each NFT.
-In Ethereum (ETH), it refers to ETH itself, while in Polygon, it refers to Matic.
+In Ethereum（ETH）, it refers to ETH itself, while in Polygon, it refers to Matic.
 Apart from ether, there are other units as well: 1 ether = 10^9 gwei, and 1 gwei = 10^9 wei.

 `maxTokenIds` indicates the maximum quantity of NFTs.
 Here, it's set to 4, which means you need to prepare metadata for four NFTs.